dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ### The `as` operator

+The null state of an `E as T` expression depends first on properties of the type `T`.
+If the type *nonnullable* then the null state is "not null".
+Otherwise the null state depends on the conversion from the type of `E` to type `T`:

+- If the conversion Identity, boxing, implicit reference or implicit nullable has the same null state as `E`
+- Else if `T` is a type parameter then it has the null state "maybe default"
-An `as` expression has the null state "maybe null".
+- Else it has the null state "maybe null"

 ### The null-coalescing operator

-`E1 ??
-E2` has the same null state as `E2`
+The null state of `E1 ??
+E2` is the null state of `E2`

 ### The conditional operator

 The null state of `E1 ?
-E2 : E3` is "not null" if the null state of both `E2` and `E3` are "not null".
-Otherwise it is "maybe null".
+E2 : E3` is based on the null state of `E2` and `E3`:

+- If both are "not null" then the null state is "not null"
+- Else if either is "maybe default" then the null state is "maybe default"
+- Else the null state is "not null"

 ### Query expressions

 The null state of a query expression is the default null state of its type.

+*Additional work needed here*

 ### Assignment operators

 `E1 = E2` and `E1 op= E2` have the same null state as `E2` after any implicit conversions have been applied.

-### Unary and binary operators

-If a unary or binary operator invokes an user-defined operator that is declared with one or more attributes for special null behavior, the null state is determined by those attributes.
-Otherwise the null state of the expression is the default null state of its type.

-***Something special to do for binary `+` over strings and delegates?***

 ### Expressions that propagate null state